gradle/gradle/design-docs/build-initialisation.md

 # Create a Java library project from scratch

-* Generate a build.gradle that applies the java plugin, adds mavenCentral() and the dependencies to allow testing with JUnit.
+* Generate a `build.gradle` that applies the Java plugin, adds `mavenCentral()` and the dependencies to allow testing with JUnit.
-* Generate a settings.gradle
+* Generate a `settings.gradle`.
 * Generate the wrapper files.
 * Create the appropriate source directories.
 * Possibly add a class and a unit test.

+## User interaction

+1. User downloads and installs a Gradle distribution.
+2. User runs `gradle initGradleBuild` from an empty directory.
+3. User modifies generated build scripts and source, as appropriate.

 # Create a library project from scratch

+* The user specifies the type of library project to create
+* As for Java library project creation

+## User interaction

+1. User downloads and installs a Gradle distribution.
+2. User runs `gradle initGradleBuild` from an empty directory.
+3. The user is prompted for the type of project they would like to create.
+Alternatively, the user can specify the project type as a command-line option.
+4. User modifies generated build scripts and source, as appropriate.

+# Create an application project from scratch

+As for creating a library project.

+# Create a project with custom convention from scratch

 TBD

-# Create an application project from scratch
+# Create an organisation specific project from scratch

 TBD